 Working memory lets you hold a picture in your mind of the final goals while completing the intermediate steps.
 For example, you can remember where you put your keys (most of the time), and you can remember to buy bread on the way home from work if you ran out at breakfast.

-Inhibitory control allows you to fight thoughts or impulses that can make you seem socially unacceptable or even get you into trouble—like losing your temper when you can’t find your keys or not paying for bread at the store.
+The inhibitory control allows you to fight thoughts or impulses that can make you seem socially unacceptable or even get you into trouble—like losing your temper when you can’t find your keys or not paying for bread at the store.
 You can evaluate the consequences of your actions, making sure you avoid negative consequences.

 Assessing Executive Dysfunction